yguitton/training-material/topics/microbiome/tutorials/metaplasmidome_query/tutorial.md

 > > <solution-title></solution-title>
 > >
 > > 1.
 29,796 lines
 > > 2.
 There are 16,637 query sequences.
 Several query sequences are found several times in the file: SRR17300492_75807 is found 16 times.
-It means they have been mapped to several location or sequences in the target.
+It means they have been mapped to several locations or sequences in the target.
 > > 3.
 The first alignment (SRR17300492_75807 mapping on SRR17300667-707) has a score of 60, the highest Phred score.
-The third alignment has a score of 0, so not really good.
+The third alignment has a score of 0, so not good.
 > >
 > {: .solution}
 >